jomjol/water-meter-config-creator-web-application/README.md

+<span style="color: red;">This code is depreciated and will not be maintained any more!</span>

+A follow up application is: https://github.com/jomjol/AI-on-the-edge-device

 # water-meter-config-creator-web-application

 This is a configuration support for the water-meter project.
 The setup is stored in a configuration file (config.ini).
 The creation needs some background information and therefore a web application should support here.
 The overview on the overall project can be found here: [https://github.com/jomjol/water-meter-measurement-system](https://github.com/jomjol/water-meter-measurement-system)